SPIP

 Transparency

-Since SPIP 1.9, if you use GD2, in addition to the features described in this article, you will notice that the image scaling filter (image_reduire) now respects the transparency of GIF and PNG 24 files (alpha layer transparency).
+If you use GD2, in addition to the features described in this article, you will notice that the image scaling filter (image_reduire) now respects the transparency of GIF and PNG 24 files (alpha layer transparency).

 The original image

 Any image that is managed by SPIP can be processed by the following filters.
-All the logos (for articles, sections, ...), but also the images from the portfolio (the images attached to your articles) and the new Typographical Images.
+All of the logos (for articles, sections, ...), but also the images from the portfolio (the images attached to your articles) and the new Typographical Images.

 Scaling an image